Fluffy green moss is nature’s understated masterpiece.

 The first image that comes to mind when I hear “moss art” is a vibrant green wall.

-To get in on the action, all you need is preserved moss, glue, a frame (and our how to make a moss wall article of course).
+To get in on the action, all you need is at least one type of preserved moss, glue, a frame (and our how to make a moss wall guide).

 Even the most straightforward designs can look fantastic, and there’s plenty of scope to make something unique and interesting.